Admitted A.M. in Social Work Students

 Chicago, IL 60637

-- The Dean of Students Office administratively registers all newly admitted students in the A.M. in Social Work, Social Policy, and Social Administration program.
-Students in this program will complete the Course Ranking Form, where they will select their top course choices for their first quarter.
+The Dean of Students Office will assist all newly admitted students in the A.M. in Social Work, Social Policy, and Social Administration program with the course registration process.

-- Prior to the start of the Summer Quarter in May, the Dean of Students office will provide instructions on how to complete the Course Ranking Form to students beginning in the Advanced Standing Social Work A.M. program.
+- Prior to the start of the Autumn Quarter in August, the Dean of Students office will provide instructions on how to complete the Course Ranking Form to students in the Advanced Standing, Full-Time, and Part-Time Social Work A.M. programs for pre-registration.

 You may view your tuition bill online once you have access to your CNET ID.
 You will be able to access information about charges (tuition, fees, housing, etc.), payments (cash, check, etc.) and credits (financial aid, scholarships, etc.) in your My.UChicago student portal.